 The true refuge is the heart,

-At the age of 21, she first traveled to India where she was introduced to kirtan (call and response mantra chanting).
+At the age of 21, Carrie first traveled to India where she was introduced to kirtan (call and response mantra chanting).
 The beauty of the practice inspired her to sing, but due to shyness and self-doubt, 10 years went by before the music within her emerged.
 It wasn’t until a difficult life period that she began to write songs and play the harmonium.
 She has since produced several albums, including Soma-Bandhu: Friend of the Moon (2010), The Ram Sessions (2016), and Pranam (2017).
-She is currently working on several new music projects, online courses, and meditations to be released in 2019.

 I am paradox embodied,